 - Professional Pet Clippers Grooming Kit – Low Noise Rechargeable Cordless Cat and Dog Clippers

 A Postie is someone who delivers our mail to us.
 They are generally employed by Postal organizations.
 Because of the unpredictable weather conditions that posties have to deal with on a daily basis, they get compensated quite well.

-7. Inbound Customer Care Agent (or Call Centre Agent)
+7. Inbound Customer Care Agent (or Call Center Agent)

-More and more, businesses and organisations are either outsourcing their inbound call centre services; or they employ people who work from home.
+More and more, businesses and organisations are either outsourcing their inbound call center services; or they employ people who work from home.
 If you don’t mind talking to people over the phone, then this job can pay well.
 Often, you are able to choose your hours so that you can continue to cater to other responsibilities you might have.

 8. Virtual Assistant

 The need for and use of Virtual Assistants has grown in the last few years.
 Business Owners have found great value in hiring VA’s, allowing them concentrate on the other more pressing matters of their business.
 The services a VA can offer are varied and can include:

 - Word Processing

 - And possibly anything else you can think off!